-New Zealanders are rightly concerned about the waste we’re producing as a country, and it’s one of the big areas of focus for the Ministry for the Environment.
-Waste is polluting our land, our lakes and rivers, and our coasts and oceans, and it contributes 5 per cent of New Zealand’s greenhouse gas emissions.
+New Zealanders are rightly concerned about the waste we’re producing as a country.
+It is one of the big areas of focus for the Ministry for the Environment.
+Waste is polluting our land, our lakes and rivers, and our coasts and oceans.
+It contributes 5 per cent of New Zealand’s greenhouse gas emissions.

-Tackling waste is a growing challenge here in New Zealand and around the world, with major implications for our environment, economy and how we live our lives.
+Tackling waste is a growing challenge here in New Zealand and around the world.
+There are major implications for our environment, economy and how we live our lives.
 We can solve our waste problem by becoming more efficient with the resources we use.

 The essential concept at the heart of a circular economy ōhanga āmiomio is to ensure we can unmake everything we make.